Temburong District: Transportation

-The RKN 2007-2012, which allocates over $600 million for highway projects, road building, paving, maintenance, and resurfacing, shows the government's continued investment in road development.
-There were 2,972.11 kilometers of state, district, and military highways in Brunei as of 2008.
-In addition to studies for additional road and bridge links between Brunei–Muara and Temburong, the plan calls for infrastructure upgrades in the Temburong District, including correcting earth slips, modernising high-density roadways, replacing wooden bridges, and rehabilitating important highways.
+As of 2008 there were 2,972.11 kilometres of state, district, and military highways in Brunei.
+The RKN 2007-2012 allocated over $600 million for highway projects, road building, paving, maintenance, and resurfacing, and showed the government's continued investment in road development.
+In addition to studies for additional road and bridge links between Brunei–Muara and Temburong, the plan called for infrastructure upgrades in the Temburong District, including correcting earth slips, modernising high-density roadways, replacing wooden bridges, and rehabilitating important highways.

-The Pandaruan Bridge, a five-lane bridge that span the Pandaruan River and form part of Brunei's border with Sarawak was completed in 2013.
-It alleviated the ferry bottlenecks and included approach ramps and connecting roads to Temburong and Limbang.
-This long-awaited land link between mainland Brunei and the exclave of Temburong was created in 2020 with the opening of the Sultan Haji Omar Ali Saifuddien Bridge across Brunei Bay.
+The Pandaruan Bridge, completed in 2013, is one of four bridges built as part of the RKN.
+A five-lane bridge that spans the Pandaruan River and forms part of Brunei's border with Sarawak, It alleviated the ferry bottlenecks and included approach ramps and connecting roads to Temburong and Limbang.
+A long-awaited land link between mainland Brunei and the exclave of Temburong was created in 2020 with the opening of the Sultan Haji Omar Ali Saifuddien Bridge across Brunei Bay.
 The drive from Bandar Seri Begawan was reduced by 75%, from two or more hours (via Sarawak, requiring four international passport checks) to approximately thirty minutes.

-Water

-Brunei Bay and Malaysia divide Temburong from the rest of the country.
-As a result, until 2020, the only ways for Bruneians to go to the capital or other regions are by boat or by entering Malaysia.
-On 19 June 2008, work on the Pekan Bangar Boat Terminal got underway, and it was finished on 19 December 2009.
-The Minister of Communications, Abu Bakar Apong, formally opened the terminal on 7 January 2010.
-This terminal was constructed as part of the RKN at an approximate cost of $1.4 million.